Biotensegrity and the mechanics of fascia Open

 Biotensegrity considers the TMJ from this position, where the mandible is suspended within a tensioned network that extends over a much wider anatomical field than is generally recognized and significant motion control is contained within the structure itself.
 It is an evolutionary-conserved arrangement that enables the system to rapidly respond to changing functional demands and provides a more complete model of joint physiology that can be used to guide further research.

-Resolving the problems and controversies surrounding temporo-mandibular mechanics. link
+2016 Resolving the problems and controversies surrounding temporo-mandibular mechanics.
+Open

 Journal of Applied Biomedicine 2016; 14:177-185